 Registered nurse compensation varies dramatically by geography.
-The Bureau of Labor Statistics (BLS) reports a national median annual wage of $86,070 for registered nurses as of May 2023.
-However, state-level averages range from approximately $62,020 in Mississippi to $124,000 in California — a spread of more than $61,000.
+The Bureau of Labor Statistics (BLS) reports a national median annual wage of $93,600 for registered nurses as of May 2024.
+However, state-level medians range from approximately $62,000 in South Dakota to $130,600 in California — a spread of more than $68,000.
 Understanding these differences is critical for nurses considering relocation, travel nursing assignments, or negotiating compensation packages.

 Several factors drive interstate salary variation.
 States with higher costs of living — particularly California, Hawaii, Massachusetts, and the Pacific Northwest — consistently rank among the top-paying markets.
 However, salary alone does not capture the full picture.
 A nurse earning $124,000 in San Francisco may have less discretionary income than one earning $73,000 in a low-cost Southern or Midwestern market after accounting for housing, taxes, and living expenses.